hyprwm/hyprland-wiki/pages/FAQ/_index.md

 restart Hyprland.

 For QT applications, Hyprland exports XCURSOR_SIZE as 24, which is the default.
-You can overwrite this by exporting XCURSOR_SIZE to a different value in your wrapper.
+You can overwrite this by exporting XCURSOR_SIZE to a different value with `env`.

 Alternatively, change the config files manually according to the [XDG specification (Arch Wiki link)](https://wiki.archlinux.org/title/Cursor_themes#Configuration).